Victoria, Seychelles

+The port is known as Port Victoria.

 History

 The area that would become Victoria was originally settled in 1778 by French colonists after they claimed the island in 1756.
 The town was called L'Établissement until 1841 when it was renamed to Victoria by the British, after Queen Victoria.

 Economy

 Tourism is an important sector of the economy.
 The principal exports of Victoria are vanilla, coconuts, coconut oil, fish and guano.

 Education

 The Mont Fleuri campus of the University of Seychelles is in Victoria.

 Culture

 Attractions in the city include a clocktower modelled on Little Ben in London, the courthouse, the Botanical Gardens, the National Museum of History, the Natural History Museum and the Sir Selwyn Selwyn-Clarke Market.
 Victoria Market and the brightly coloured fish and fruit markets is the local hot spot for the Seychellois people.

 Places of worship

-There are two cathedrals in Victoria, Immaculate Conception Cathedral (Roman Catholic) and St Paul's Cathedral (Anglican).
+There are two cathedrals in Victoria, Immaculate Conception Cathedral (Roman Catholic) and St Paul's Cathedral, Victoria (Anglican).
 There are also Baptist and Pentecostal churches, mosques and Hindu temples.